julzaza/wildwitchherbs/_posts/2026-05-11-dandelion-root-for-breakouts.md

 That **stubbornness became part of the plant’s reputation**: persistent, bitter, cleansing, and difficult to remove once established.

 However, it was rarely the only herb folk herbalists reached for when skin needed clearing from the inside.
 Nettle, cleavers, and burdock root each had their own specific role in this tradition.
-In fact, they are the **[Top Three Traditional Herbs for Healthy Skin](/three-top-herbs-for-clear-skin/)**.
+In fact, they are the **[Top 3 Traditional Herbs for Healthy Skin](/three-top-herbs-for-clear-skin/)**.